-- About 2 in 10 people with RA have a relatively mild form of the disease, and can continue to do most normal activities for many years after the condition first starts.
+- About 2 in 10 people with rheumatoid arthritis (RA) have a relatively mild form of the disease, and can continue to do most normal activities for many years after the condition first starts.

-- About 1 in 10 people with RA becomes severely disabled.
+- About 1 in 10 people with RA become severely disabled.

 - About 7 in 10 people with RA fall somewhere in between with varying degrees of difficulties and disability.
 Most will have to modify their lifestyle to some extent, but can expect to lead a full life.

 However, these figures are probably becoming out-of-date, as treatment has improved in recent years.
 Symptoms can often be well controlled with medication.
 Also, the outlook for a person who is diagnosed with RA these days is likely to be much better than it was a few years ago.
 This is because of the newer and better medicines - in particular the newer disease-modifying medicines.
 Follow-up studies of people being treated with the newer medicines should give a clearer idea of prognosis over the next few years.